radicallyopensecurity/keycloak-app-passwords/README.md

 This extension comes in 2 packages:

-- [Java Extension](./extension/README.md): A `keycloak` extension that adds API routes to manage app passwords.
+- [Java Extension](./extension/README.md): A `Keycloak` extension that adds API routes to manage app passwords.
 - [Keycloakify Theme](./theme/README.md): A `keycloakify` based theme that allows users to manage their app passwords.

 ## Usage